 If you've read this far, it's a safe bet that you're interested in Great Texts.
 Very likely, you have some questions.

-To address these questions, or any others that you have, please do not hesitate to send our administrative assistant an e-mail.
+To address these questions, or any others that you have, please do not hesitate to send our program office manager an e-mail.
 We will put you in touch with a faculty member, who will be happy to speak with you personally about Great Texts.